polyrhythm-project/new-polyrhythm-project-website/updates/escom-2024.md

 ## ESCOM 2024, July 3&ndash;6, York Hub, UK

 Dr. Ève Poudrier will be presenting a summary of three experiments that investigated perceived emotions (mood, energy, movement, dissonance, and tension) in a talk titled "The influence of sonority dissonance and rhythmic complexity on listeners' perceived emotions."
-This research was performed in collaboration with Bryan Jacob Bell (University of British Columbia), Jason Yin Hei (McGill University), and Craig Stuart Sapp (Stanford University/CCARH/PHI).
-This talk will be presented remotely and available for viewing online (details TBA).
+This research was performed in collaboration with Bryan Jacob Bell (University of British Columbia), Jason Yin Hei Lee (McGill University), and Craig Stuart Sapp (Stanford University/CCARH/PHI).
+This talk will be presented remotely and available for viewing online on July 4 at 7:20 PST.

 ### ABSTRACT